 The Cold Hard Truth…

 Yes, I have a tendency to anthropomorphize, and the cold hard truth is your loving pet may never walk out of that shelter.
+Please… if you must… take to a no-kill shelter.
 Fact: Too many pets, too few homes.

 He’s a good Dog, he’ll get adopted…